Block Bot Traffic

 Frequently Asked Questions about Blocking Bot Traffic

-The first step you should take to block bot traffic is to use server-side bot defense in order to mitigate these threats at the source, preventing them from reaching my servers.
+The first step you should take to block bot traffic is to use server-side bot defense to mitigate these threats at the source, preventing them from reaching your servers.

 How can I block bot traffic from accessing my website?